MyBitFoundation/MyBit-Network.tech/ethereum/contracts/distribution/README.md

 ## Contract Categories

 ### AssetExchange.sol
-Core contract for MyDAX.
+Core contract for MyDEX.
 Enables the trading of asset tokens on the MyBit platform.

 ### DividendToken.sol
 Contract for tokens that represent ownership in an asset.
 Ether (and ERC-20 tokens?) sent to token address is distributed as dividends to all token holders.